StevenPitso/DeepDesk/README.md

 #### tools used:

-- Chatgpt & deepseek
+- Chatgpt & deepseek (learning and research)
-- Nodepad++
+- Nodepad++ (basic scripting and planning)
-- VsCode
+- VsCode (development and deployment to github)